 - If you want to find some more lap time in the BMW M4 GT3, why don’t you consider booking a coaching session with one of Coach Dave Academy’s professional coaches?

 How could we not include the Italian Stallion on our list?
-The Prancing Horse’s 488 GT3 offering has always been a favourite on the platform, not least because of the popular single-make series that runs the car in the Ferrari fixed D class series.
+The Prancing Horse’s 296 GT3 offering has been a favourite on the platform since its introduction, not least because of the popular single-make series that runs the car in the Ferrari fixed D class series.

 - Its mid-engined layout allows for good rotation without being too unstable